datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 > If you compare the plots of band 1 (red) and band 2 (green) you can see subtle
 > differences in the image.
 The forest appears paler in band 2 (green).
 Why?

+Next, we will explore working with all 3 bands - using a `RasterStack`.

 ```{ r challenge1-answer, echo=FALSE }
 #We'd expect a *brighter* value for the forest in band 2 (green) than in